The 2025-26 Reubin Askew and Preston Haskell Scholarship application are now open.

-Askew Scholars receive $2,000 over the course of an academic year to support a significant research project.
+Askew and Haskell Scholars receive $2,000 over the course of an academic year to support a significant research project.
 The program will require participation in the life of the Bob Graham Center for Public Service, which can include attending Bob Graham Center events, meeting with the Director, and working with a mentor to help prepare them for a life of civic involvement.

 About the Program